Ethiopian Airlines: Destinations

 Tokyo-Narita was added on 20 April 2015.
 Other new destinations are Los Angeles (the carrier's point to be served in the Americas) and Dublin.
 A new service to Manila was launched in July 2015.
 The Addis Ababa–Lomé–Newark run commenced on 3 July 2016.

 Buenos Aires became the second stop for the airline in the continent starting on 8 March 2018 as an addition to the existing Addis Ababa-São Paulo run.
 The list of cargo destinations has grown with the recent addition of: Los Angeles, Mexico City, and three additional cities in Africa.
 The daily uplift now stands at 650 tons.
 The plan, by 2025, is to grow the service points to 57 with a fleet of 18 aircraft, having the capacity to uplift 1.5 million tons annually.

 Nosy-Be became the second stop, after Antananarivo, in Madagascar starting on 27 March 2018.
 The thrice-weekly service will be an outbound extension of the existing connection to the Comoros with a direct return to Addis Ababa.
 On the same day Kisangani and Mbuji Mayi, in the DRC, joined the Ethiopian network; bringing the total points served in Africa to 58.

 As part of normalising relations between Ethiopia and Eritrea, the carrier restored service to the latter's capital Asmara on 18 July 2018.

+In France, after Paris and Marseille, the company launched a scheduled route between Addis Ababa and Lyon in July 2026.